CI3LAB/CIVIL-6059-Mini-projects-Resources/project_1/README.md

     <img src="./README_FIG/room_attributes.png" style="zoom:20%;" />

-  - Five constructor function for constructing a new room
+  - Five constructor functions for constructing a new room
     - `public Room(Document document, Module module, Level level, string name)`, which constructs a Room class in a given module (this room takes up all the space of the module)
     - `public Room(Document document, Module module, UV point_1, UV point_2, UV point_3, UV point_4, Level level, string name)`, which constructs a Room class in the module given four boundary points
     - `public Room(Document document, Module module, UV central_point, double north_south_length, double east_west_length, Level level, string name)`, which constructs a Room class given the located module, the central point, the north-south length, and the east-west length of the room